ToNyOyO/gulp-replace-image-src-from-data-attr/README.md

     .pipe(gulp.dest('dist'));
 });
 ```
-The original HTML is like:
+If the original HTML is like this:
 ```html
 <body>
   <div class="icon1">